Andreyco/Instagram-for-PHP/README.markdown

 > Let me know if you have to share a code example, too.

 # History

+**Instagram 3.2.0 - 09/07/2014**
+- `feature` Add option to set permission scope application-wide thru Client constructor.
+- `feature` You may provide an optional state parameter to `getLoginUrl` method to protect against CSRF.

 **Instagram 3.1.0 - 09/07/2014**
 - `feature` Laravel support out of the box (but still framework agnostic).